Cathedral of the Assumption of the Virgin, Tbilisi

-The current cathedral was built in front of the Church of the Annunciation (no longer exists) between 1805 and 1808 by the monk Philipo Foranian.
+The current cathedral was built in front of the Church of the Annunciation (no longer exists) between 1805 and 1808 by the monk Philipo Foranian (then the Catholic parishes in Georgia were part of the Archdiocese of Mohilev, until 1848, and later the Diocese of Tiraspol).
 In 1937 the church was confiscated by the soviets, but after Georgia regained independence it was returned to the faithful in 1999.